 Afterward: the importance of a good QA

-Finally, having language specialists (or language managers) proofing and checking the final integrated RTL interface is also crucial, as truncation and spacing issues may have happened during the integration.
+Finally, having language specialists (or language managers) proofing and checking the final integrated RTL interface is also crucial.
+Indeed, truncation and spacing issues may have happened during the integration.
 This is especially important as too few specialists in charge of integrating content are familiar with the RTL format.

-The market in the Middle East has been in constant growth over the past few years, and the demand for UI localization into RTL languages increasing more and more.
+The market in the Middle East has been in constant growth over the past few years.
+What is more, the demand for UI localization into RTL languages increasing more and more.
 Indeed, as conversion rates are always higher for UIs available in the target audience’s native language, awareness on these issues is important to be able to offer quality content into RTL languages.